mandar10/Intelligent-Form-Reader-App/Readme.md

 # Intelligent Form Reader App Project Deep Blue

-Most of the NGO’s run programs where the counsellor / filed workers have to visit remote rural areas or urban slum areas having very poor infrastructure and collect the required data based on their observation.
+Most of the NGOâ€™s run programs where the counsellor / filed workers have to visit remote rural areas or urban slum areas having very poor infrastructure and collect the required data based on their observation.
 They usually fill standard <strong>paper</strong> Later they manually enter data into the system.
-It’s a cumbersome process, especially if that data entered is handwritten by some other person.
+Itâ€™s a cumbersome process, especially if that data entered is handwritten by some other person.

 The NGOs need a solution which would help take <strong>scanned images</strong> of the forms as <strong>input</strong> and capture the associated fields which are entered as handwritten (English block capital) text and numbers into <strong>electronic form</strong> to store the same.